Landover Road Line

 The Landover Road Line, designated Route P41 is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Downtown Largo station of the Blue and Silver Lines of the Washington Metro and Capital Plaza.
 The line operates every 20 minutes between 7AM and 9PM, and 30 minutes after 9PM.
 Route P41 trips roughly take 48 minutes.
 The line was a portion of the A12 (now route P60), which was split into two separate routes beginning on June 25, 2023.

 Route

 Route P41 operates daily between Capital Plaza and Downtown Largo station providing service among the Landover community.
-Route P41 got its buses out of Landover division.
+Route P41 operates out of Landover division.